-Like any holiday, Easter is no exception when it comes to delicious food which we serve to gather around our family and friends.
+Easter is no exception when it comes to delicious food which we serve to gather around our family and friends.
 Croatia as a country with strong Christian tradition has always been evolving all kinds of variations of what kind of food to eat during the Easter holidays.

 Easter symbolizes a new beginning, and that also is in a way entangled into the dishes.
 After a long fast the tradition is not to indulge immediately on Easter morning, but to take the food you prepared to holy mass to get them baptized.
 This is very common, especially in Slavic tradition.

-So what do people usually take to church?
+What do people usually take to church?

 In the most traditional way, people take a knitted basket and first put a cotton napkin inside then inside the napkin goes the food.
 What kind of food do you wonder?

 Ham in continental and prosciutto in coastal parts of the country, in Slavonia they often put Kulen (a traditional Slavonian dry meat dish) as a symbol of a good year in harvest, eggs, wine, rakija, horseradish, onion, salt, and homemade bread.
-After the mass and food being baptized, it is taken back home to finally be eaten in the circle of family who fasted since Ash Wednesday.
+After the mass and food being baptized, it is taken back home to finally be eaten in the circle of a family who fasted since Ash Wednesday.